-Letter Designations in Front of Section Numbers
+Code Development Committee Responsibilities (Letter Designations in Front of Section Numbers)

-In each code development cycle, proposed changes to the code are considered at the Code Development Hearings by the ICC Fire Code Development Committee, whose action constitutes a recommendation to the voting membership for final action on the proposed change.
+In each code development cycle, proposed changes to the code are considered at the Code Development Hearings by the International Fire Code Development Committee, whose action constitutes a recommendation to the voting membership for final action on the proposed change.
 Proposed changes to a code section that has a number beginning with a letter in brackets are considered by a different code development committee.
-For example, proposed changes to code sections that have [B] in front of them (e.g. [B] 607.2) are considered by the ICC Building Code Development Committee at the code development hearings.
+For example, proposed changes to code sections that have [B] in front of them (e.g. [B] 607.2) are considered by the appropriate International Building Code Development Committee (IBC-Means of Egress) at the code development hearings.

-The content of sections in this code that begin with a letter designation are maintained by another code development committee in accordance with the following:
+The content of sections in this code that begin with a letter designation is maintained by another code development committee in accordance with the following: